mdn/content/files/en-us/web/api/element/gethtml/index.md

 The **`getHTML()`** method of the {{domxref("Element")}} interface is used to serialize an element's DOM to an HTML string.

+The method provides an options argument that enables the serialization of child nodes that are shadow roots.
-The serialized HTML does not include shadow trees by default, but options can be used to include shadow roots that have been set as {{domxref("ShadowRoot/serializable","serializable")}}, and/or a specified array of {{domxref("ShadowRoot")}} objects.
+The options can be used to include nested shadow roots that have been set as {{domxref("ShadowRoot/serializable","serializable")}}, and/or a specified array of {{domxref("ShadowRoot")}} objects, which may be either open or closed.

+Without arguments, child nodes that are shadow roots are not serialized, and this method behaves in the same way as reading the value of {{domxref("Element.innerHTML")}}.

 ## Syntax